Corporate M&A 2024 Comparisons

 Companies Amendment Bill

 In 2022, the Portfolio Committee on Trade, Industry and Competition tabled two new bills which seek to amend certain provisions of the Companies Act; namely, the Companies Amendment Bill 2023 (the “Bill”) and the Companies Second Amendment Bill 2023.
-Following a series of written and oral submissions from the public, both bills were passed by the National Assembly on 30 November 2023 and are currently under consideration by the National Council of Provinces.
-Revised versions of these bills have subsequently been published and the deadline for further submissions was 29 January 2024.
+Following a series of written and oral submissions from the public, both bills were passed by the National Assembly and the National Council of Provinces and are currently awaiting the President's signature in order to be signed into law.

 Certain amendments introduced by the Bill may have an impact on M&A activity.
 For example, the Bill proposes amending Section 45 so that the requirements for financial assistance do not apply to the giving by a company of financial assistance to or for the benefit of its subsidiaries.